mnvr/music-making-machines/modules/README.md

 > different 8vert and CV Mix laddering](i/cv-mix-3.png)

-So CV Mix is like Mix in that it sums its inputs, but also like 8vert in that it allows us to "attenuvert" (attenuate and/or invert) the inputs before they get summed, and like 8vert also provides a default value 10V for unpatched inputs.
+So CV Mix is like Mix in that it sums its inputs, but also like 8vert in that it allows us to "attenuvert" (*attenu*ate and/or in*vert* by allowing the gain to range between -1 and 1 mathematically, and -100% and 100% on the display) the inputs before they get summed, and like 8vert also provides a default value 10V for unpatched inputs.

 ![8vert, CV Mix and Mix next to each other for easy comparison](i/cv-mix-4.png)